Important Documents for Foster Parents Going Through a Review, Investigation or Dispute Resolution

 Purpose of the Program:

-The purpose of the Protocol Support Program is to provide support to foster parents who are going through the Protocol Process or engaged in a serious disagreement with Ministry staff.
+The purpose of the Investigation and Resolution Support program is to provide support to foster parents who are going through the Investigation and Resolution Process or engaged in a serious disagreement with Ministry staff.

 Available to listen to your concerns and provide you with information and or suggestions.